department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits.md

 -	Was detained (held) by force while in the line of duty by a foreign government or power, **or**
 -	Is in the hospital or getting outpatient treatment for a service-connected permanent and total disability, and is likely to be discharged for that disability.
 A service-connected permanent and total disability is a disability resulting from your service that doesn’t go away.

-**You may qualify for VA education benefits if you’re the child or spouse of a Veteran** and one of the below descriptions is true of the Veteran.
+**You may qualify for VA education benefits (Chapter 35 benefits) if you’re the child or spouse of a Veteran** and one of the below descriptions is true of the Veteran.

 **One of these must be true.
 The Veteran:**
 - Is permanently and totally disabled due to a service-connected disability, **or**